Abou Diaby: 2004–2006

 "Abou was one of the players I used at the start of the season and then he had to stop because of repetitive injuries.
 Maybe he was attracted by England and the money there.
 This probably did not force him to make all the necessary efforts to come back to his best level with us."

 — Former Auxerre manager Jacques Santini following the sale of Diaby.

 Similar to the previous season, Diaby regularly trained with the first team, while concurrently featuring as a starter on the club's reserve team.
 He made his professional debut on 14 August 2004 appearing as a substitute in a 3–1 league win over Rennes.
 After making his debut for the club, Diaby spent the rest of the fall season either playing on the club's reserve team or dealing with injuries.
 He returned to the team in March 2005 making his European debut in the team's UEFA Cup Round of 16 first leg tie against domestic rivals Lille.
 Diaby appeared in both legs as a substitute as Auxerre won the round 1–0 on aggregate.
 The club later lost in the quarter-finals to Russian club CSKA Moscow.
 Diaby made his first professional start on 20 March against his former youth club Paris Saint-Germain.
-He played 74 minutes before being substituted out in a 1–0 loss.
+He played 74 minutes before being substituted in a 1–0 loss.
 Diaby made three more appearances as a substitute to close out the season.

 Following the season, Roux retired as manager of Auxerre after managing the club for 44 straight seasons.
 He was replaced with former France national team coach Jacques Santini.
 During the season, Diaby featured early on during the campaign, but as the season wore on, he struggled with injuries, which subsequently, led to the player failing to gain the confidence of Santini.
 Unlike fellow youngsters Sagna and Kaboul who were quickly establishing themselves at their respective positions, Diaby only featured in five league matches during the first half of the season.
 The midfielder did score his first professional goal on 10 September 2005 in a 3–1 loss to Rennes.
 In Europe, Diaby featured as a starter in the team's first round defeat to Bulgarian club Levski Sofia in the UEFA Cup.
 Midway through the campaign, Diaby was deemed surplus to requirements by management.
 Following the sale of the player, vice-president Gérard Bourgoin declared that, "We have always kept the young players which our coach wanted to use, but Diaby did not play, so this was a strategic sale for us."